quantmind/pulsar/docs/source/index.rst

 framework.
 It is designed to facilitate the development of both server-side applications such as web servers, task queues as well as asynchronous clients.
-To write a new server-side application, you subclass :class:`Application` or any of the shipped applications listed below, and implement some of the callbacks available.
+To write a new server-side application, you subclass :class:`pulsar.apps.Application` or any of the shipped applications listed below, and implement some of the callbacks available.